atesgoral/bd1k/README.md

 ## Features

-* Tested on Chrome and Firefox.
+* Tested on Chrome and Firefox
 * 10 increasingly difficult levels.
-Level 11 is unbeatable because the player starts trapped among boulders.
+Level 11 is unbeatable because the player starts trapped among boulders
-* 4 sprites from the original game.
+* 4 sprites from the original game
-* Random level generator with a custom PRNG to make level generation deterministic (that fails on level 11).
+* Random level generator with a custom PRNG to make level generation deterministic (and that fails on level 11)
-* Boulders fall, slide over each other and crush player.
+* Boulders fall, slide over each other and crush player
+* Level transition effect
+* Level numbers
 * Minutes and minutes of fun and excitement for the entire family!

 ## Updating the sprites